superstar54/aiida-gui/docs/source/index.rst

-Welcome to AiiDA Workgraph Web UI's documentation!
+Welcome to AiiDA GUI's documentation!
 ====================================================
-The AiiDA Workgraph Web UI is a web interface for viewing and managing the workgraphs of AiiDA workflows.
-It provides a user-friendly interface for viewing the workgraphs, the details of the workgraphs, the logs of the jobs, the timeline of the execution, and the text summary of the workgraphs.
+The AiiDA GUI is a web interface for viewing and managing the AiiDA workflows.

 .. note::

    If you encounter any problems, please update the widget to the latest version.
-If the problem persists, please report it on the `GitHub issue <https://github.com/aiidateam/aiida-workgraph-web-ui/issues>`_
+If the problem persists, please report it on the `GitHub issue <https://github.com/aiidateam/aiida-gui/issues>`_

 .. toctree::